About this blog

 In this blog you can find my research on constitutional and legal issues in Asia

 I am based at the Faculty of Law & Justice, the University of New South Wales (UNSW), Sydney.
-My research focuses on law and society, comparative constitutional law, and law and religion.
-Key themes of my research include constitutionalism in the Global South, constitution-making and the role of constitutions in authoritarian regimes.
+My research interests include law and society; comparative constitutional law; and law and religion, with a focus on Indonesia and Myanmar.
+My research approach is informed by legal ethnography, the sociology of law, and historical anthropology.
+Key themes of my research include socio-legal approaches to constitutionalism, constitution-making and courts in the Global South, with an emphasis on the social lives of constitutions, the legacies of law in the post-colony, and legal pluralism

-I support and contribute to initiatives on constitutional reform and legal education, particularly in Asia.
+I support and contribute to initiatives on constitutional and legal reform, and legal education, in Asia.
 I have collaborated with a variety of international and local organisations in the region.

-In Australia and overseas, I teach in the areas of Asian legal systems, law and society, comparative constitutional law, constitutionalism in the Global South, constitution-making, and Indonesian law.
+In Australia and overseas, I teach in the areas of Asian legal traditions, law and society, comparative constitutional law, constitutionalism in the Global South, constitution-making, and Indonesian law.

 My CV is available here